skienzmatishun/rippreport/content/p/guilty-audiobook/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County officials framed Murray Lawrence Jr. for a brutal murder despite possessing zero physical evidence tying him to the crime.
+Newly uncovered court transcripts and hidden medical files reveal a deliberate cover-up by law enforcement bosses.
+Listen to the damning audio evidence exposing a broken system that stole two decades of an innocent man's life.
 ---
 It is a story that is hard to believe and you need to listen carefully before you vote.